laila12399/lailascoaching/content/the-true-implications-of-perfectionism.md

 For the perfectionist to overcome their tendencies, the goal is to become aware of their own patterns & their emotional causes, learn a rational replacing attitude and put it into practice with force factors.

 It can be useful to understand that having these tendencies may be a heightened occurrence of an obstacle that most people face to some degree.
 Perfectionism might have arisen from a personal strength, such as having the courage of setting high goals for oneself and accepting responsibility for one’s own influence.
-Dealing with perfectionism’s counterproductive tendencies will not devalue this strengths.
+Dealing with perfectionism’s counterproductive tendencies will not devalue this strength.

 Based on current research results I suggest the following steps:
 1. Recognize Patterns